oils-for-unix/oils/doc/hay.md

 <!--
   - although also Tcl, Lua, Python, Ruby
 - DSLs, Config Files, and More
-- For Dialects of Oil
+- For Dialects of YSH

 Use case examples
 -->